Heldenkombinat/Logodetect/README.md

 ## Installation

-This library is available on PyPI, so you can simply run `pip install logodetect` to install it.
+This library is intended fo Linux-based OS and it's available on PyPI, so you can simply run `pip install logodetect` to install it.
 Make sure you have Python version 3.7 or later installed and to have an up-to-date `pip` version by running `pip install -U pip`.
 Also, we recommend working with virtual environments, but that is ultimately up to you.